Lassive/Movie-app/README.md

 # Movielist

 **Movielist** is an app designed for managing your personalized movie watchlists.
-It's crafted with React Native and harnesses the power of the IMDB8 API.
+It's made with React Native and uses IMDB8 API.

 ## Technologies Used